Kilimanjaro Porters: Unsung Heroes of the Summit

 Nutritious and filling meals help you stay strong during the climb.

-What Food is Served on Mount Kilimanjaro?
+What Kind of Food Is Served on Kilimanjaro?

 Breakfast:

-• Eggs (scrambled, fried, or boiled)
+• Eggs (boiled, scrambled, or fried)

-• Pancakes or French Toast
+• Pancakes or French toast

 • Tea, coffee, or hot chocolate